-The bottom line of the regulatory developments described above is that the overhaul of the existing EU framework is still a work in progress which will significantly modernise and fortify the way risk management is performed among insurers.
+The bottom line of the regulatory developments described above is that the overhaul of the existing EU framework will significantly modernise and fortify the way risk management is performed among insurers.

 Apart from these EU developments, there have also been changes in national law in order to strengthen the risk management function in insurers.
-For example, in Germany the accountability of senior managers was enhanced, as they now face criminal sanctions, if they fail to set up an effective risk management.
+For example, in Germany the accountability of senior managers was enhanced, as they now face criminal sanctions if they fail to set up effective risk management.